-Her writing examines the human voice and technology, and a monograph on this subject, _Singing the Body Electric: The Human Voice and Technology_ (Routledge) is listed in the Times Higher Education 'Best Books of 2015'.
-Further work is published in Contemporary Music Review, Leonardo Music Journal and Oxford Handbook of Voice Studies.
+Young’s scholarly work examines the human voice and recording technology, and a monograph on this subject, Singing the Body Electric: The Human Voice and Sound Technology (Routledge, 2015) is listed in the Times Higher Education Best Books 2015.
+Chapters and articles on this theme are published in Oxford Handbook of Voices Studies, Leonardo Music Journal, and Contemporary Music Review.

 Young represented New Zealand at the International World Music Days Festival and is represented by SOUNZ and the Australian Music Centre.
 A Fulbright scholar, Miriama attained Bachelor of Arts and Bachelor of Music (1st Class Hons) degrees from Victoria University of Wellington, and the The New Zealand School of Music Te Kōkī; and her MFA and PhD from Princeton University.